 - aws:us-west-2 - AWS US West (Oregon)

-The selected location is the location for analysis (task or Data Cruncher) execution, e.g. the exact region where computation resources (virtual instances and accompanying attached disks) will be spun up.
+The selected location is the location for analysis (task or Data Studio) execution, e.g. the exact region where computation resources (virtual instances and accompanying attached disks) will be spun up.
 Also, all file uploads will end up at this location (analysis outputs, user uploads and imports).
 This option is used to help you organize your workspace in the most cost-optimal way, leaving you the control over execution and file organization.

 In order to use files as inputs for a task on the Seven Bridges Platform, the files need to be:

 - Uploaded/imported to the Platform.
 When uploading files to a project on the Platform, they will be uploaded to the location (cloud provider and region) selected as the project location on project creation.
-This allows for cost optimization as all analyses (tasks and Data Cruncher) will be executed on computation instances at the same location, thus causing no additional data transfer costs.
+This allows for cost optimization as all analyses (tasks and Data Studio) will be executed on computation instances at the same location, thus causing no additional data transfer costs.

 - Accessed from a mounted Amazon Simple Storage Service (S3) or Google Cloud Storage (GCS) bucket.
 The Platform allows you to mount your own external bucket where you store the files that you want to use as inputs for an analysis.
 In this case, there will be additional data transfer costs if your files are hosted at a different location from the one defined for your project.
 See below for details.

 - Used from publicly available files (Seven Bridges Public Reference Files and publicly available datasets).
-Files that are available through the Public Reference Files repository and publicly available datasets will never cause additional data transfer costs, regardless of your project's location.
+Files that are available through the Public Reference Files repository and publicly available datasets will not cause additional data transfer costs, regardless of your project's location.

 Due to the specificities of the ICGC dataset, files that belong to this dataset can only be used in projects whose location is us-east-1 (N. Virginia)